Table of Contents:

 Burmese Men Have One Bloody Habit

-For the first-time traveler, visiting Myanmar may be terrifying at the beginning (btw, if you need Myanmar visa, follow the link).
+For the first-time traveler, visiting Myanmar may be terrifying at the beginning.
 One will see men spitting blood everywhere.
 At least this is how it looks like.

 In fact, they are not spitting blood.
 It’s saliva colored on red by paan.